This easy oven-baked vegetable frittata is creamy, delicious and perfect for breakfast, brunch or even a light dinner! It can be prepped ahead too.

 This vegetable frittata was a fast and easy favorite at our table.
 (Except for maybe my Dad, who was known to complain about having to eat “rabbit food” that year.)

 My vegetarian days may be behind me, but I still love to make this frittata.
 It works great for brunch or lunch, as well as a light dinner.

-If you want to prep this ahead, which I have done for a group brunch before, prepare the recipe completely but bake for just 20 minutes.
-Then cool it and refrigerate overnight.
-In the morning, pull the frittata out of the fridge as you reheat the oven to 375.
-Bake for 15-20 minutes, until done, hot and set.
-Easy, easy!
+- In the morning, pull the frittata out of the fridge as you reheat the oven to 375.
+Remove the plastic wrap and bake for 15-20 minutes, until done, hot and set.

 If you’ve got “rabbit food” types at your house, you can absolutely serve this with bacon or sausages.
 As for me, I’d go with a super simple spinach salad.
 More veggies, please!